1. Obtain Registration Appointment Time

 If your parent is borrowing a Federal Parent PLUS Loan to help cover your expenses, make sure he/she completes all of the steps on our Web site at www.usc.edu/financialaid.

-In order for the loan to be disbursed, the Cashier’s Office must receive a PLUS Loan EFT Authorization Form.
+In order for the loan to be disbursed, the Cashier’s Office must receive a Parent PLUS Loan EFT Disbursement Form.
 The form can be downloaded from wwww.usc.edu/faoforms and faxed to the Cashier’s Office at (213) 740-0835.

 The USC Payment Plan allows you to divide your tuition and fees over five monthly payments for one semester.
-Payments for the fall semester will start August 1, 2008.
+Payments for the spring semester will start Jan.
+1, 2009.
 The Payment Plan does not charge interest but there is an application fee to participate.
-Plan information and application forms are available on the Student Financial Services Web site, www.usc.edu/sfs.
+Payment Plan information is available on the Student Financial Services Web site, www.usc.edu/sfs.
 For additional information, contact Student Financial Services at (213) 740-4077.

 Tuition Reimbursement Deferment